SDN Logo

 What was the most interesting question?

-Students said most interesting question asked at University of Minnesota School of Dentistry discussed various behavioral scenarios, including serving underserved communities, problem-solving techniques, conflict resolution, teamwork experiences, and future goals.
-The interview format may have been an MMI (Multiple Mini Interview) with a focus on behavioral-based inquiries, personal attributes, and ethical considerations, possibly involving a nondisclosure agreement as indicated by some responses.
+Students said the most interesting questions asked at University of Minnesota School of Dentistry discussed a variety of behavioral scenarios, including handling conflicts, taking charge in situations, working with diverse backgrounds, and ethical dilemmas.
+The interview format may have been an MMI (Multiple Mini Interview) based on responses that hinted at nondisclosure agreements or unique, scenario-based questions.

 What was the most difficult question?